lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 '''
 The idea that you should not use process because you lack perfect eternal knowledge about a situation is strongly invalid.
 An analogy may be like saying "I won't ask the waiter for their recommendation if I don't know what's on the menu, because I don't know what's on the menu' is strategically incoherent: asking, communicating, and iterating is time tested "process" for both mostly known situations and especially for volatile and unknown situations.
 Another analogy might be saying, "We can't use a random-walk heuristic navigation process because we don't know where things are located, and/or locations might change beyond our control."
 This is strategically inverted and backwards: process is especially important when static knowledge about static conditions is absent, not the other way around.
 (2025/05)
 '''
+## The phenomena of minds being unsettled by looking 'lower' than a layer of abstraction that they have learned to handle, ranging from 'showing ankles' significant disruption from anatomical lack of trained familiarity to 'math-phobia.'

 # STEM Values
 - "Can"